 In September 2013, as part of the Pacific Salmon Treaty Mitigation program, Fisheries and Oceans Canada started a process to obtain advice on updating the CSAF to address deficiencies raised by commercial harvesters and First Nations.
 The Department engaged the existing advisory processes, principally the First Nations Salmon Coordinating Committee (SCC) and the Commercial Salmon Advisory Board (CSAB), and also sought the views of other First Nations and commercial interests on possible changes to the framework.
 Discussions with the SCC and CSAB were completed at the end of January 2015.
 Updates approved are detailed in the final 2015/16 IFMP.
 Work to address key issues raised continue.
-Key items being discussed for 2020 include:
+Key items being discussed include:

-- a) Supporting local area collaboration: to improve integration and collaboration among CSAF Demonstration, commercial marine and First Nation fishers; - b) Providing support to local proponents and DFO area staff in reviewing and developing existing and new CSAF demonstration fishery proposals; and - c) Using the CSAF small group forum to explore timelines and information needs to support the 5 year review of the CSAF sharing arrangements among fleets.
-For further details on this work, please see Section 12.4.
-Any proposed changes will be included in the draft 2021 IFMP for feedback prior to being implemented.
+- a) Supporting local area collaboration: to improve integration and collaboration among CSAF Demonstration, commercial marine and First Nation fishers; - b) Providing support to local proponents and DFO area staff in reviewing and developing existing and new CSAF demonstration fishery proposals; and - c) Using the CSAF small group forum to explore timelines and information needs to support the review of the CSAF sharing arrangements among fleets.
+Any proposed changes will be included in next year's draft IFMP for feedback prior to being implemented.